 1. I am an attorney and senior associate at the Center on Privacy & Technology, a think tank based at the Georgetown University Law Center.
-I have been studying face recognition systems, their use by law enforcement agencies, and the federal and state laws that apply to these systems, since 2015.
-Through the course of my work, I have submitted more than 200 records requests to public agencies across the country regarding their use of face recognition technology, and have read over 20,000 pages of records received in response to those requests.
+I have studied and researched face recognition systems, their use by law enforcement agencies, and the federal and state laws that apply to these systems, since 2015.
+Through the course of my work, I have submitted more than 200 records requests to public agencies across the country regarding their use of face recognition technology, and have reviewed over 20,000 pages of records received in response to those requests.
 Based on this research I have gained a unique and thorough understanding of how law enforcement agencies use face recognition technology in conducting criminal investigations.
+My curriculum vitae is attached to this Affidavit.